 - ¼ teaspoon sesame oil optional

-Portion into small meatballs, about 1 tbs each in size.
-Place into skillet.
+- Portion into small meatballs, about 1 tbsp each in size.
+Place into the skillet.

-Bake for 20 minutes, flipping halfway through.
-While they are baking, remove fruit from the juice (save the juice!) and chop to your desired size.
-Remove the meatballs from the pan and put the pan on the stove over medium high heat.
+- Bake for 20 minutes, flipping halfway through.
+While they are baking, remove the fruit from the juice (save the juice!) and chop to your desired size.
+Remove the meatballs from the skillet and set them aside, then put the skillet back on the stove over medium-high heat.

 - Add chopped garlic and saute for about 30 seconds, until fragrant.
 Add 1 cup of the chopped pineapple (save the rest for on top of yogurt or in smoothies!) and saute about 2 minutes.
 Add the rest of the ingredients and cook for a minute before adding the meatballs back in.

 - Cook another minute or two, and then serve over rice and sprinkle with sesame seeds and chopped cilantro or green onions if desired.